 There is no walking today.
 Instead, you will be able to enjoy the sea and beach activities.
 Have a rest from walking and relax into the Cypriot pace of life.
 The closest town is Polis 7 km away.
 To get there you can either hire a fairly inexpensive taxi or take the 3 times daily bus service (Lachi - Polis).
 Alternatively you could take the hourly or bihourly bus from bus service from Polis to Paphos to visit the town, its harbour and its important antiquities.

-A long walk, mostly downhill, passing through two deserted villages before meandering along tracks and through woods, then descending steeply to the coast.
+A long walk, mostly downhill, passing through a deserted village before meandering along tracks and through woods, then descending steeply to the coast.
 You walk down to the Baths of Aphrodite where the lovely goddess is said to have bathed in a rock pool.
 Good views of Chrysochou Bay throughout.

 The final walk takes us into the Akamas on a circular route along Adonis and Aphrodite nature trails, via the ruins of Pyrgos tis Rigenas and then to Mouti tis Sotiras, a peak overlooking the sea from which we get beautiful views and the Baths of Aphrodite.
 The nature trails of the Akamas are particularly spectacular when the spring flowers are in bloom.